qeeqbox/social-analyzer/README.rst

 - This is a security project (Treat it as a security project)
 - If you want your website to be excluded from this project list, please reach out to me
 - This tool meant to be used locally not as a service (It does not have any type of Access Control)
-- For issues related to modules that end with -private, reach out directly to me (do not open an issue on GitHub)
+- For issues related to modules that end with -private or under the private group, reach out directly to me (do not open an issue on GitHub)

 Interviews
 ==========